kaneki839/Olympic-Screener/README.md

 # Olympic-Screener
-simulator that allow you to analyze the information of vaulter
+simulator that allow you to analyze the information of vaulter.